hujhax/austin-improv-wiki/Troupes/Happy Butter.md

 **Happy Butter** was a troupe focusing on narrative improv.

-It was made up of graduates of [[The Hideout Theatre]]'s first Level 6 class.
+It was made up of graduates of [[Theatres/The Hideout Theatre|The Hideout Theatre]]'s first Level 6 class.

 ## Media
 ### Videos